 The Internal Medicine specialist was a target because he regularly made the appropriate “clinical” diagnosis, saving many people’s lives and/or quality of life.
 For this, he became the accused.

 We are nearly approaching 100% of Canadian doctors who have publicly become known to diagnose and treat Lyme disease outside of the “appropriate” guidelines over the last many years who have become victims of College witch hunts.
 Physicians in general are investigated by their College less than 2% of the time.
-What arrogance of our medical system this is and such an abuse of the privilege to self-police (which can be taken away).
+What arrogance within our medical system this shows and such an abuse of the privilege to self-police (which can be taken away).

 Thank heavens this Internal Medicine specialist had the resolve to appeal the College’s decision to the HEALTH PROFESSIONS APPEAL AND REVIEW BOARD in Ontario.